chetanganatra/ITD-Annual-Information-Statement/README.md

 - Scripts are provided **as-is** with no warranties.
 - Use them at your own risk; the author is not responsible for any issues or data loss.
 - Adapt the code to fit your environment before production use.
-- “Do not upload or share your decrypted AIS JSON publicly.
-Keep your tax data private.”
+- `Do not upload or share your decrypted AIS JSON publicly.
+Keep your tax data private.`

 ## License
 This project is licensed under the [MIT License](LICENSE).